lsst/ctrl_bps/doc/lsst.ctrl.bps/quickstart.rst

 For more detailed information on a given submission, use ``bps report --id ID``.

+While the output of the command will be mostly the same for all of the BPS plugins that support it, slight variations may happen if a plugin includes some WMS-specific information in it.
+For example, `ctrl_bps_htcondor`_ will include the status of the provisioning job if the automatic provisioning of the resources was enabled.

 Use ``bps report --help`` to see all currently supported options.

 .. _bps-cancel: